Begin the Adventure!

 If you walk out and come back, you can ask him about the 9 volt battery you need to operate the bat seeker.
 He knows the location of one, but you must find a part of his boat.
 (It’s a good thing you have those sails in your inventory, isn’t it?)
 Write down the location of the beacon.
 Head south from Sangre Beach until you find the parking lot for Shark cove.

 While you have most of what you need to find the nine volt battery, it is not the most pressing issue you face in solving the Ransom of the Seven Ships.
 One of the first items handed out in this games are instructions on how to find part of El Toro’s treasure.
 If you do not have the shovel go back to the storage shed of the Shark Diving Ecotourism resort and get it.

 Follow the arrows inward until the game shows Nancy Drew in an overhead view.
 Move Nancy until you come to the 4 palm trees in the shape of a W. The thoughtful kidnappers left you a note that almost follows the pattern of a traditional treasure map.
 Because Ransom of the Seven Ships is an adventure game, you should expect to solve a puzzle here.

 Each step has a multiplier listed after.
 You multiply this number by the number of objects you find at each stop.
 Multiply the number of objects time the multiplier listed on the kidnapper’s note.
 Take that many steps in the opposite direction.
 El Toro’s journal is buried in the upper part of the southwest corner of the Shark Cove map.

-Nancy Drew and the Ransom of the Seven Ships Waltkrhough
+This post is part of the series: Nancy Drew and the Ransom of the Seven Ships Waltkrhough

 - Nancy Drew and the Ransom of the Seven Ships Walkthrough (Part One of Four)